-SSDs offer faster Windows boot times and faster loading times.
-However, this comes at the expense of storage capacity, as high-capacity SSDs come at very high prices compared to HDDs.
-Whether an SSD is truly worth it is entirely subjective and depends on whether you are willing to trade storage capacity for performance.
+SSDs offer faster Windows boot times and quicker loading times.
+However, this comes at the expense of storage capacity, as high-capacity SSDs come at extreme prices compared to HDDs.
+Whether an SSD is worth it is entirely subjective and depends on whether you are willing to trade storage capacity for performance.

 SSDs have slowly but steadily been pushing the good old-fashioned hard drives out of gaming PCs over the past several years.
 Of course, there’s a good reason for that – SSDs simply offer the kind of performance that a regular HDD would never be able to reach.

-But today, we won’t be discussing how the two fare against one another, but rather, we’ll be focusing on a different question: are SSDs even worth it?
+But today, we won’t be discussing how the two fare against one another.
+Rather, we’ll be focusing on a different question: are SSDs worth it?

 What To Consider